AliJahan/Processor/README.md

 # Processor
 A 5-stage pipelined processor implementation in verilog for [this ISA](https://github.com/AliJahan/Processor/blob/master/Docs/ISA.pdf).

-TODO: the processor does not supoort forwarding, add dummy instruction in your code if there is a dependancy.
+TODO: the processor does not support forwarding, add dummy instruction in your code if there is a dependancy.

 ## 1 Processor architecture
 ![Processor_architecture](https://github.com/AliJahan/Processor/blob/master/Docs/Architecture.jpg)